opf/openproject/README.md

 Installation
 ------------

-OpenProject Backlogs depends on OpenProject Plugins.
-Thus, if you haven't done it already, add the following line to the `Gemfile.plugins` to your OpenProject installation:
+OpenProject Backlogs depends on OpenProject Plugins and on OpenProject PDF export Plugin.
+Thus, if you haven't done it already, add the following lines to the `Gemfile.plugins` to your OpenProject installation:

-`gem "openproject-plugins", git: "https://github.com/opf/openproject-plugins.git", :branch => "dev"`
+`gem "openproject-plugins", git: "https://github.com/opf/openproject-plugins.git", :branch => "dev"` `gem "openproject-pdf_export", git: "https://github.com/finnlabs/openproject-pdf_export.git", :branch => "dev"`

 For OpenProject Backlogs itself you need to add the following line to the `Gemfile.plugins` of OpenProject: